 Having a well-stocked survival library is something that preppers should build on an ongoing basis.
 Always staying up to date on new and better ways to prepare for future disasters.
 Becoming more effective than we were yesterday pays dividends for our future survival.

 “I can just google it”.
 I said to myself.
 That works until you can’t google it.
-Because when the grid goes down.
-When the lights go out.
-Google isn’t there for you.
-And if you don’t know exactly what to do, you’re left unprepared, in a potential life-threatening survival situation.
+When the grid goes down, when the lights go out, internet searches won’t be there at a click of a mouse anymore.
+If you don’t have an already-built collection of survival preparedness books, you’re left with a potential life-threatening situation.
 Be prepared, have access to the right books at your disposal so when you need specific information in an emergency, it’s within feet from you.

 Keep in mind, when we’re talking about building our survival library, we’re recommending physical books.
 Hard copies of materials for survival and grid-down scenarios.